akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She met his eyes.
 “Depends on the wolf.”

-Something passed between them—an old understanding, a shared history of managing the unmanageable.
+Something passed between them, an old understanding, a shared history of managing the unmanageable.

 “Depends on the tamer, but I’ll leave that to you,” Henry said.